Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 Actual result:
 - User is not logged in and redirected to dashboard

-# Test Case 6: Login with empty username
+# TС-06: Login with empty username

 ## Preconditions
 User is on the login page